suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 There are several fundamental assumptions that inform the model of the firmware update workflow:

-* Compatibility must be checked before any other operation is performed
+* Compatibility must be checked before any other operation is performed.
-* All dependency manifests should be present before any payload is fetched
+* All dependency manifests should be present before any payload is fetched.
-* In some applications, payloads must be fetched and validated prior to installation
+* In some applications, payloads must be fetched and validated prior to installation.

 There are several fundamental assumptions that inform the model of the secure boot workflow:

-* Compatibility must be checked before any other operation is performed
+* Compatibility must be checked before any other operation is performed.
-* All dependencies and payloads must be validated prior to loading
+* All dependencies and payloads must be validated prior to loading.
-* All loaded images must be validated prior to execution
+* All loaded images must be validated prior to execution.

 Based on these assumptions, the manifest is structured to work with a pull parser, where each section of the manifest is used in sequence.
 The expected workflow for a device installing an update can be broken down into 5 steps:

-1. Verify the signature of the manifest
+1. Verify the signature of the manifest.
-2. Verify the applicability of the manifest
+2. Verify the applicability of the manifest.
-3. Resolve dependencies
+3. Resolve dependencies.
-4. Fetch payload(s)
+4. Fetch payload(s).
-5. Install payload(s)
+5. Install payload(s).

 When installation is complete, similar information can be used for validating and running images in a further 3 steps:

-6. Verify image(s)
+6. Verify image(s).
-7. Load image(s)
+7. Load image(s).
-8. Run image(s)
+8. Run image(s).

 If verification and running is implemented in bootloader, then the